roeltje788/brum/README.md

 ## Sources

-This program makes use of several sources to make the workflow easier:
+This program makes use of several sources:

 ### wiki public resolvers
 There is no official list of public resolvers to test the RPKI deployment.